kiya-abdulahi/yerrr.sh/README.md

 > The Missing package Manager for macOS (or Linux)

-There is a sweet package manager called [homebrew](brew.sh).
+There is a sweet package manager for macOS called [homebrew](brew.sh).
 It allows you to install stuff you use everyday with a simple command.
 For example if you want to install [jq](https://stedolan.github.io/jq/):

 ```
 brew install jq